Shadi Skaf: Return to Lebanon

 Following his experience in India, Skaff returned to Bourj in January 2022.
 Despite having been announced as a Tadamon Sour player in June 2024, Skaf joined Racing Beirut two months later.
 In July 2025, Skaf returned to Tadamon Sour.
+After becoming a free agent, he joined Sagesse on a one-year deal in August 2026.

 International career

 Having also captained the under-20 team at the 2013 Jeux de la Francophonie, Skaf represented Lebanon at under-23 level in 2015, playing four games in the 2016 AFC U-23 Championship qualification.

+Style of play

+Skaf is a defender who can play as a centre-back or left-back, and can be deployed as a defensive midfielder when needed.